-In sharp contrast to wild-type cells (Figure 3A), we observed that the total levels of a constitutively active genomic version of this formin (For3(DAD)−2GFP)[43] were not reduced in response to Sty1 activation during growth with glycerol (Figure 3C).
-Cells expressing this Sty1-insensitive For3 allele displayed engrossed actin cables with an increased actin cable to patch ratio (Figure 3D-E), and required a shorter time for CAR assembly and disassembly as compared to the wild type (Figure 3F-G).
-Most importantly, the simultaneous expression of the for3-DAD allele in rlc1-S35A cells suppressed to a large extent their altered cable organization (Figure 3D-E), cytokinetic delay and multiseptated phenotype (Figure 3F-I), and defective growth in glycerol-rich medium (Figure 3J).
-The expression of for3-DAD also significantly abrogated the cytokinetic and growth defects in glycerol of a Pak1-M460G pak2∆ double mutant (Figure 3F-J), which lacks detectable in vivo phosphorylation of Rlc1 at Ser35 (Figure 2A).
-Together, these observations indicate that For3 and PAK-phosphorylated Rlc1 may perform a collaborative role during cytokinesis that becomes biologically significant when S. pombe cells grow through a respiratory metabolism.
+In contrast to wild-type cells (Figure 3A), total levels of the constitutively active For3 allele for3-DAD fused to GFP, which lacks the intramolecular interaction between the autoregulatory (DAD) and inhibitory (DID) domains to adopt an open and constitutively active conformation [43], were not reduced upon Sty1 activation by glycerol (Figure 3C). for3-DAD cells displayed thickened actin cables with an increased actin cable-to-patch ratio (Figure 3-figure supplement 2D) and required a shorter time for CAR assembly than the wild-type (Figure 3D-E).
+Most importantly, for3-DAD expression largely suppressed the altered cable organization (Figure 3-figure supplement 2D), the cytokinetic delay and reduced constriction rate (Figure 3D-E), the multiseptated phenotype (Figure 3F; Figure 3-figure supplement 2E), and the defective growth in glycerol of rlc1-S35A cells (Figure 3G). for3-DAD also rescued the cytokinetic and growth defects in glycerol of pak1-M460G pak2∆ cells (Figure 3D-G; Figure 3-figure supplement 2E), which lack Rlc1 phosphorylation at Ser35 (Figure 2A).
+Nevertheless, CAR assembly and contraction took longer in for3-DAD rlc1-S35A cells than in for3-DAD pak1-M460G pak2∆ cells (Figure 3D), suggesting that the regulation of other targets in addition to Rlc1 by Pak1/2 could affect cytokinesis in fission yeast.
+Thus, For3 and PAK-phosphorylated Rlc1 play a collaborative and biologically significant role during cytokinesis when S. pombe grows by respiration.